Advertiser Disclosure

 The typical JSX experience isn’t quite like flying private.
 When you charter a private jet, you typically don’t have anyone else flying with you (unless you invite them).

-JSX offers a “semi-private” model where you can remove the traditional headaches of commercial aviation (airports, security screening, and large crowds) and easily hop onto a flight, minutes before departure.
+JSX offers a semiprivate model where you can remove the traditional headaches of commercial aviation (airports, security screening, and large crowds) and easily hop onto a flight minutes before departure.

+It is able to offer this because it flies out of separate facilities from those used by airlines like United or Delta.
+It flies out of private terminals and airport hangars.
 Because JSX isn’t a commercial airline, it can perform background checks on travelers in lieu of the usual security screening.
 As a result, there are almost no lines, no crowds, and no long wait times.

-When you’ve boarded the plane, you’ll enjoy leather seats, power outlets, enhanced legroom akin to a domestic first class flight, complimentary snacks and beverages (including alcoholic beverages), and full flight attendant service.
+Once you arrive at the private terminal, just retrieve your boarding pass, check in any bags, and wait for your flight to start boarding.
+When you’ve boarded the plane, you get leather seats, power outlets, more legroom (akin to a domestic first class flight), complimentary snacks and beverages (including alcoholic beverages), and full flight attendant service.

 After you arrive, just pick up your bags and go!

-Hot Tip: One of the biggest draws of JSX is the ability to show up at the terminal minutes before your departure time; this is in contrast to commercial flights where you often have to show up an hour or more before departure.
+Hot Tip: One of the biggest draws of JSX is the ability to show up at the terminal minutes before your departure time.
+This is in contrast to commercial flights, where you often have to show up an hour or more before departure.

 JSX’s Fleet